 - Moss Ball accessories

-Each season brings a new feel to the greenhouse and I’m loving the rustic garden feel of this centerpiece.
+Each season brings a new feel to the greenhouse, and I love this centerpiece’s rustic garden feel.

 One element that I love to use on tables is the diy wooden riser.
-Since making the riser for a Christmas table, it has been such a handy accessory and elevates the tables centerpiece.
+Since making the riser for a Christmas table, it has been a handy accessory that elevates the table’s centerpiece.

 In addition, it helps to pull the centerpiece vignette together by anchoring all the elements.

 The greenhouse is filled with many DIY projects, including the solar chandelier, the apothecary cabinet, the basket ladder, and the window potting table.

 I began with the faux lilac stems from A Floral to make the Spring basket centerpiece.
 They have such an authentic feel and work perfectly in the tall vase.

 Next, I added some branches to increase the height of the arrangement.
 The branches were foraged from the abundance of fallen limbs under our river oak tree.

 Did you know that branches in arrangements or alone are trending now?
 I love this trend because you can easily achieve it for free.

 Another main element found in the inspiration is the bunny statuary.